 Episode 24: Liv Greene Liv Greene checks in about her album Deep Feeler, out on October 18th.
 We also discuss how her coming out process has reinforced her artistry, moving past imposter syndrome, and putting down roots in Nashville.
 For Patreon subscribers, we also get into a little astrology and a secret that’s

 Episode 23: Rising Appalachia Rising Appalachia has always been a mission-driven, social justice-focused band.
 On their recent album Folk and Anchor, however, the band decided to take on a more light-hearted project.
-The sister duo of Leah Song and Chloe Smith went back to their roots and picked out a collection of songs that
+The sister duo of Leah Song and Chloe Smith went back to their roots and picked out a collection

 Episode 22: Chris Housman Hey, there cowpokes — remember when I did podcasts?
 Me, too.
 So…I’m thrilled that I get to interview Chris Housman for episode 22!
 Chris’s new album Blueneck is a raucously fun and aggressively queer pop country album.
 Chris has been in Nashville for 16 years, and we talk